OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-03.md

 ## Proverbs 3:9

-Give honour to the Lord with your wealth, and with the firstfruits of all your produce;
+Give honour to the Lord with your wealth, and with the first-fruits of all your produce;

 ## Proverbs 3:10